 - An alternate flight or reimbursement for the cost of your journey.

-What if the airline is not responsible for my missed flight?
+What happens if the airline is not responsible for my missed flight?

 Airlines can often frustrate us but the fault doesn’t always lie with them.
 Sometimes we may miss our connection because the airport was too big for us to reach our departure gate on time or because we simply weren’t careful with our time management.

-Unfortunately, in this case, your airline is not required to assist you in finding an alternate flight.
+Unfortunately, in this case, the airline is not required to assist you in finding an alternate flight.